raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 ```

-You cand adjust the `sleep` parameters to allow more or less lava to flow.
+You can adjust the `sleep` parameters to allow more or less lava to flow.

 ![lava](images/lava.png)